-- 7. Follow the instructions for a floppy or a hard disk. - If the CONVERT TO file will be saved to a floppy disk, go to Step 8. - If the CONVERT TO file will be saved to the hard disk, go to Step 9. - ▶ 8.
-Use the arrow keys to highlight GOTO FLOPPY and press Enter -.
+- ▶ 7.
+Follow the instructions for a floppy or a hard disk. - If the CONVERT TO file will be saved to a floppy disk, go to Step 8. - If the CONVERT TO file will be saved to the hard disk, go to Step 9.

 Please select file name

-to convert to, or select
+to convert to or select

 NEW FILE to create a new

 file on selected drive.

 Enter Filename: